 Democratic participation and aim for inclusion

-I had in account the inclusion of all the participants on the activities, balancing between individual and group participations, written and talked tasks, reflection and discussion and, so importantly, experience and outcomes.
+I considered the inclusion of all the participants in the activities, balancing between individual and group participation, written and talked tasks, reflection and discussion and, so importantly, experience and outcomes.

 Testing, learning and iterating.

 We tested our activities first, with our partner and our team.
 Then I redefined the activities and assets and our team of researchers tested them also internally.
-After few iterations, I defined the final Co-Design Worksop Guide and assets and deliver it to run the workshops.
+After a few iterations, I defined the final Co-Design Worksop Guide with their assets.

 Grasp the science behind behavioural change

 To dive deeper into the topic, we read a lot of papers that our partners facilitate us.
-Then, we had a better understanding of the science behind this intervention.
-We defined which implication each of those research could have in our project, and which considerations we should take.
+Then, we had a better understanding of the science behind this intervention and we could define what were the implications of each of those research for our project, and which considerations we should take.

 Learning from products and services

-I also looked at which products and services are currently in the market, to see which interventions and solutions were already designed for behavioural change.
-Several ways of approach.
-I downloaded more than 10 apps and was navigating them, to better understand the experience and the value proposition they’re offering.
+I also looked at which products and services were currently in the market to see references for behavioural change.
+I downloaded and used more than ten apps to better understand the experience and the value proposition they were offering.

 Since I wanted to understand more about the topic and the psychology behind behavioural changes, I started reading Designing for Behaviour Change, by Stephen Wendel.

-We analyse and synthesise all the data collected, from Co-design Focus groups to literature review, and we start defining the design requisites for our intervention.
+We analysed and synthesised all the data collected, from Co-design workshops to literature review, and we started defining the design requisites for our intervention.

-For the secondary research and insights from the competitive analysis, we lay out all our research findings in an affinity map, to analyse and manage the information in a more accessible way within the team.
+For the secondary research and insights from the competitive analysis, we laid out all our research findings in an affinity map, to analyse the information in a more accessible way.

 Reframing the problem.

-After the research was synthesised, we joint together – public health researchers and my team – in an ideation workshop.
+After the research was synthesised, we joined together – public health researchers and my team – in an ideation workshop.

-I was leading the workshop, so I created an agenda and the first thing we did was align into the findings.
-Once we were aligned, we brainstorm a bunch of different How Might We questions.
-Then we clustered them and we recognised some patterns or themes.
+I was leading the workshop, so I created an agenda, and the first thing we did was align with the findings.
+Once we were aligned, we brainstormed a bunch of different How Might We questions.
+Then we clustered them, and we recognised some patterns and themes.

-Great discussions we had here that help us to define more the purpose of this project, as well as design requirements.
+We had great conversations that helped us define more accurately the purpose of this project and define some design requirements.

 The two questions that the team felt more aligned were: